bloomwalletio/docs/faq.md

 - **Can I use a mnemonic phrase with Bloom?**

-  Yes, Bloom supports 12- and 24-word mnemonic phrases, which are used to create software profiles.
+  Yes, Bloom supports 12- and 24-word mnemonic phrases when restoring profiles.
+When creating a profile, Bloom only allows 24-word mnemonic phrases.

 - **What is Stronghold?**

-  Stronghold is the software security mechanism we use to securely store the private keys for software profiles.
-It is a software library that uses special cryptographic techniques to hide secrets in memory.
+  Stronghold is the software security mechanism to securely store the private keys for software profiles.
+This software library uses special cryptographic techniques to hide secrets in memory.

 - **Can I change my Stronghold password?**